danaeswart/The-Bloom-Room/README.md

 - Showing empathy towards other community members

 **Unacceptable behaviors include:**
-- The use of sexualized language or imagery

 - Trolling, insulting/derogatory comments, and personal attacks
 - Public or private harassment
 - Publishing others' private information without permission